-BOARD OF DIRECTORS EXPERTISE MATRIX Number of
+BOARD OF DIRECTORS EXPERTISE MATRIX N. 1.
+0

-Skill/Experience Directors (/6)
+Skill/Experience Number of Directors (/6)

-Public Company Board Experience
+Public Company Board Experience ,

 Prior experience as a board member of a publicly listed company (other than Mason Resources) and knowledge of public company regulatory compliance.
 6

 Mining Industry Experience

-$Knowledge\ of\ the\ mining\ industry,\ market\ and\ business\ imperatives,\ international\ regulatory\ environment\ and\ stakeholder\ management.$ 6
+Knowledge of the mining industry, market and business imperatives, international regulatory environment and stakeholder management.
+6

 Mergers & Acquisitions

 Experience in mergers and acquisitions.
 6

 Mining Finance

 Experience in finance for the mining industry.
 6

 Joint Ventures

 Experience negotiating and operating in a joint venture environment.
-6
+5

 International Experience

 Experience working in an organization that has business in one or more developing nations.
 6

 Dealing with Governments

-$\label{thm:continuous} Experience\ in,\ or\ a\ good\ understanding\ of,\ the\ workings\ of\ governments\ and\ public\ policy\ domestically\ and\ internationally.$ 4
+Experience in, or a good understanding of, the workings of governments and public policy domestically and internationally.
+6

 Executive Experience

 Experience working as a senior officer of a publicly listed company or major organization.
 5

 Legal

 Experience on legal matters with a publicly listed company or major organization including drafting and negotiating contracts, conducting financings, dealing with regulatory bodies on securities, corporate or other regulatory matters.
-3
+2

 Corporate Governance

 Knowledge of good corporate governance practices and policies and experience in implementing them.
 6

 Financial Literacy

 The ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues faced by the Company, or experience in financial accounting and reporting and corporate finance (familiarity with internal financial controls, Canadian or U.S. GAAP and/or IFRS).
 6

 Risk Management

 Experience in overseeing policies and processes to identify a resource company's principal business risks and to confirm that appropriate systems are in place to mitigate these risks.
 5

 Royalty Company Experience

 Experience working inside or on the board of a royalty company.
 1

 U.S. Compliance

 Knowledge of U.S. compliance issues.
 5

 Business Judgment

 Track record of leveraging own experience and wisdom in making sound strategic and operational business decisions, demonstrates business acumen and a mindset for risk oversight.
+5

+Corporate Responsibility and Sustainable Development

+Understanding and experience with corporate responsibility practices and the constituents involved in sustainable development policies.
 6

-Corporate Responsibility and Sustainable Development Understanding and experience with corporate responsibility practices and the constituents involved in sustainable development policies.
-5

 Media Relations

 Experience in dealing with the media on matters relating to operations and public relations issues.
 4

-Human Resources

-Prior or current experience in executive compensation and the oversight of succession planning, talent 5